KPInc425/asa-control-api/scripts/MIGRATION_README.md

    - Ensure it's in your PATH

 2. **"better-sqlite3 module not found"**
+   - Run `.\scripts\install-dependencies.ps1` to install dependencies
-   - Run `npm install better-sqlite3` in the API directory
+   - If that fails, try: `npm install better-sqlite3 --build-from-source`
+   - Ensure you have Visual Studio Build Tools installed for native compilation
    - The PowerShell script will attempt to install it automatically

 3. **"Migration script not found"**